novoalab/basecalling_models/README.md

-Running mop_preprocess from there as specified in the pipelines [documentation](https://biocorecrg.github.io/MOP2/docs/about.html) will use the user provided basecalling model.
+Running mop_preprocess from there as specified in the pipelines [documentation](https://biocorecrg.github.io/MOP2/docs/about.html) will use the provided basecalling model.

 ## Citation